A Spanish Culinary Journey at Omni Scottsdale at Montelucia

 We were then led to our table to discover some of the new dishes on the dinner menu as red and white riojas were poured.
 "Chef Smail is a big part of the dinner menu," Chef Seville told us.
 "You'll find some traditional Spanish items but also those that showcase Chef Smail."
 We feasted on Kale Salad with manchego cheese, marcona almonds, and a creamy avocado Green Goddess dressing; Crab Timbale with avocado, cucumber, jumbo lump crab and a vinaigrette designed to capture the flavors of gazpacho with sherry and sweet tomatoes; Roasted Sea Bass with heirloom tomatoes, artichokes, spinach and goat cheese cream; Lobster Paella loaded with chorizo, chicken, scallops, mussels, clams, halibut and red snapper with saffron rice and roasted sweet peppers.
 My favorite?
 The Casablanca Lamb Tagine.
 Representing Chef Yaakoubi's Casablanca heritage, sitting on a bed of saffron risotto was a fork-tender lamb shank that had been braised for six hours and seasoned with ras al hanout, an exotic North African blend of spices with aromas of cardamom, cinnammon, and coriander.

 Our next stop was Mbar, where vivacious Prado Sommelier Sarah Joubert educated us on gin tonics, a cocktail whose popularity in Spain has soared in the last decade.
 "When you go to Spain, you're going to find gin bars with elaborate garnishes and different kinds of gin, so we want to be both modern Spain and classical Spain," Sarah told us.
-As a result, M Bar now has a gin and tonic section featuring the history of the cocktail, an extensive selection of gin, the option of upgrading with Fever Tree tonics, and serve this libation in wine goblets as they are in Spain.
+As a result, M Bar now has a gin and tonic section with your choice from an extensive selection of gin, the option of upgrading with Fever Tree tonics, and the Spanish tradition of serving this libation in large goblets.
 We sampled three different gin and tonics:

 - Arizona Distilling Company Commerce gin with Fever-Tree Mediterranean tonic water, cardamon and grapefruit peel.